BetterThanTomorrow/calva/docs/site/custom-commands.md

 # Custom REPL Commands

 Calva supports configuration of custom command snippets that you can evaluate in the REPL at will.
-If your workflow has you repeatedly evaluate a particular piece of code.
-There are two ways to use these
+This is useful if your workflow has you repeatedly evaluating a particular piece of code.
+There are two ways to use these:

 1. You can use the setting `calva.customREPLCommandSnippets` to configure it.
 Then either bind keyboard shortcuts to them or use the command **Run Custom REPL Command** to access it.
 The command will give you a menu with the snippets you have configured.
-2. You can define a keyboard shortcut directly to a custom command snippet by inlining it in the shortcut definition.
-See [Binding keyboard shortcuts](#binding-keyboard-shortcuts)
+2. You can bind a keyboard shortcut directly to a custom command snippet by inlining it in the shortcut definition.
+See [Binding Keyboard Shortcuts](#binding-keyboard-shortcuts)

 !!!
 Note "Joyride"
     For some use cases you might be better served by/want to combine these with using the [VS Code Extension API](https://code.visualstudio.com/api/references/vscode-ap), and [that of Calva](api.md), or any other extension, through [Joyride](joyride.md).